enkidevs/curriculum/cpp/cpp-core/variables-and-data-types-cpp/printing-variables-in-cpp-ii.md

 ## Content

-In C++, we can also use the `printf()` function from the C Standard Library to print[1] messages to the console.
+In C++, we can also use the `printf()` function from the C Standard Library to print messages to the console.
 This  allows us to format strings in a way similar to placeholders:

 ```cpp
 #include <cstdio>